matchilling/hmrc-exchange-rates/script/README_TEMPLATE.md

 Unfortunately only the XML version can be retrieved programmatically as the URI to CSV contains a unique file descriptor which obviously can not be predicted.
 Therefore the XML converter is being used by default.

-However, you can always manually add new rates to this repository using (this CSV converter)[script/converter/from_csv.sh].
+However, you can always manually add new rates to this repository using [this CSV converter](./script/converter/from_csv.sh).

 ```sh
 $ curl --silent https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/874383/exrates-monthly-0420.csv | \